zxdan523/game_design/README.md

 ## Compile Instruction

-Create a folder named Debug/Release (related to the compile mode you want), and locate into the Directory.
+Create a folder named Debug/Release (related to the compile mode you want), and locate into the directory.
 ```
 mkdir Debug
 cd Debug